- Image Galleries

 Nestled deep in Montana’s Tobacco Root Mountains are many such lakes, some of which are easily reached from the South Boulder River access road in the Beaverhead–Deerlodge National Forest.

-To reach the USFS access road, one needs to get onto MT Hwy.
+To reach the USFS access road, one needs to get onto Montana Hwy.
 359, which can be accessed from the north via the Interstate 90 exit at Cardwell, or from the south via US 287 near Harrison.
 The South Boulder road exits MT 359 on the west, and makes a lot of twists and turns past farms and ranches before following the river southwest into a picturesque canyon.
-During the summer, wildflowers are plentiful in the open sunny slopes of the canyon, as one can see in the image at right.
+During the summer, brightly colored wildflowers are plentiful in the open sunny slopes of the canyon, as one can see in the picture shown here.

-A half mile, past that point, the main road ends at a fork.
-The right fork is a two-track trail, which is best navigated by high-clearance 4WD vehicles, or better yet, ATVs; it no longer appears to be maintained by the Forest Service.
-About 18.7 miles from MT 359, the road (if it can still be called a road) dead-ends at a small campsite, an ancient rusty piece of mining equipment, and the Trail #167 trailhead.
+A half mile past the Louise Lake trailhead, the main road ends at a fork.
+The right fork is a two-track road, which is best navigated by high-clearance 4WD vehicles, or better yet, ATVs; it hasn’t been maintained by the Forest Service since the mining and logging days of the 20th century.
+About 18.7 miles from MT 359, the two-track road (if it can still be called a road) dead-ends at a small campsite, an ancient rusty piece of mining equipment, and the Trail #167 trailhead.

 Next, I retraced my steps along the shoreline and followed the last quarter mile of the trail to Globe Lake.
 Globe Lake is a little smaller than Sailor Lake, but otherwise similar; another beautiful and secluded spot.
-Walking around it, I noticed it is well stocked with fish.
-I am not a fisherman myself, but figured this lake has more to offer an angler than Sailor Lake does.
+Walking around the lake, I noticed it is well stocked with brook trout.

-Heading back downhill toward the trailhead, I felt pleased with the scenic images I’d captured, enough so to make a second visit in the summer of 2009, and to hike uphill another half-mile to explore the Brannan Lakes.
+I was pleased with the scenic images I’d captured, enough so to make a second visit the following summer of 2009, and to hike up the extra half-mile to explore the Brannan Lakes.
 Nestled in a cirque beneath an un-named peak, these ponds are the essence of what “getting away from it all” means in Montana.
-The south rim of the cirque offers great views of Sailor Lake and the South Boulder River drainage far below.
+The south rim of the cirque offers grander view of Sailor Lake and the South Boulder River canyon far beyond—a better panoramic view than I could get from the bottom of the cascade on my previous visit.

 In early summer, the Brannan Lakes are filled with snowmelt from the mountains towering above, and the cirque is lush, green, and dotted with wildflowers.
-The only disadvantage of visiting in that season is that the moist, boggy slopes are prime mosquito habitat... so one is more likely to be eaten by insects than by bears, unless one’s tent has mosquito netting.
+The only disadvantage of visiting in that season is that the moist, boggy slopes are perfect mosquito breeding grounds... so campers are more likely to be eaten by insects than by bears, unless one’s tent has mosquito netting.
 Sometimes you gotta take the bad with the good!

-The weather system I noticed hours earlier had moved east— out toward Daytona Beach or beyond, from what I could tell— and the last few rays of sunlight set the clouds ablaze in brilliant colors.
-This was one of those “right place at the right time” opportunities, and the image needed little work in Photoshop.
-What you see above is pretty much what I saw.
+The weather system I noticed hours earlier had moved east—out toward Daytona Beach or beyond, from what I could tell—and the last few rays of sunlight set the clouds ablaze in brilliant colors.
+This was one of those “right place at the right time” opportunities, and the image tones needed little adjustment.
+What you see here is pretty much what I saw.

-The image at left was taken a few years earlier, in the summer of 2008, during a vacation to Montana.
-On the last day of my travels, I explored Fan Mountain, just east of Big Sky.
+The second image in this post was taken a few years earlier, in the summer of 2008, during a trip to Madison County, Montana.
+On that photo safari, I had a rare opportunity to explore restricted-access private and Forest Service lands on Fan Mountain, just west of Big Sky.
 It was great fun and I captured many nice images.
 I could see a thunderstorm gathering, but it was way off to the southeast, beyond Lone Mountain and Big Sky, and looked to be heading towards Yellowstone.
 So I continued exploring the area until close to sunset.
-The storm receded into the distance and was soon forgotten.
+The storm receded into the distance, and was soon forgotten.

 Toward evening the slopes of Fan Mountain began to fade into shadow.
 I figured I was done playing for that day, and headed toward Big Sky, about a half hour to the east.
 The sun had not quite set by the time the road opened into the meadows of the Gallatin Canyon, but everything below the horizon was nearly dark.

-While I like both these photos, there was something special about those few minutes shared with travelers in a Big Sky parking lot five years ago in Montana.
-It was almost as if the One who creates order out of chaos wanted to give us a reminder of the kind of world we can co-create.
-And therefore— as night fell and I approached my car to leave— I looked up one more time, and said “Thank you”.
+While I like both these photos, there was something special about those few minutes shared with travelers years ago, in a Big Sky parking lot.
+For me, it was a reminder of my good fortune to have been born and raised in the USA.
+And therefore—as night fell and I approached my car to leave—I looked up one more time, and said “Thank you”.

 The Maroon Bells–Snowmass Wilderness of Colorado lies in the White River National Forest, south of the ski towns of Snowmass and Aspen, and its star attraction is a pair of peaks named the Maroon Bells.
 The Bells form a photogenic backdrop when viewed westward from nearby Maroon Lake.
 This, in addition to the easy access to the wilderness, makes the Maroon Bells the most-photographed mountains in Colorado.